RockLloque/KubernetesSubmissions/kubernetes.md

 **anti-patterns:
 1. Deleting a deployment: This should be the option of last resort!
 Instead: Create a new Docker image and replace the **tag** of the docker image in the delpoyment.yaml with the new tag.
-2. Imperative config: Always use the declarative approach with the `deployment.yaml`.
+2. Imperative config: Instead always use the declarative approach with the `deployment.yaml`.

 ## Introduction to Networking